Robbie Montgomery: Music career

-The Ike & Tina Turner Revue performed a grueling schedule of one-nighters on the Chitlin Circuit in the segregated south, and recorded constantly, but Montgomery recalled those timed fondly.
+The Ike & Tina Turner Revue performed a grueling schedule of one-nighters on the Chitlin Circuit in the segregated south, and recorded constantly, but Montgomery recalled those times fondly.
 "We had good times.
-We would gamble, sing, dance, all the way to the next gig," she told St. Louis Magazine.
+We would gamble, sing, dance, all the way to the next gig," she later told St. Louis Magazine.
 In 1962, Turner relocated the Ike & Tina Turner Revue to California.
+In 1963, Montgomery released her debut single "Crazy in Love."

 In 1965, the Ikettes released two of their biggest hits on Modern Records, "Peaches 'N' Cream" (Pop No. 36, R&B No. 28) and "I'm So Thankful" (Pop No. 74, R&B No. 12).
-As an Ikette, Montogmery performed on the television shows American Bandstand, Hollywood A Go-Go, and Shindig!.
+As an Ikette, Montgomery performed on the television shows American Bandstand, Hollywood A Go-Go, and Shindig!.

 Montgomery, Smith and Fields left the Ike & Tina Turner Revue in 1965.
 After trying unsuccessfully to continue using the name the Ikettes under management of Tina Turner's sister, Alline Bullock, they changed their name to the Mirettes after their new label Mirwood Records.
-Their single release did not chart and they later signed with Revue Records.
+Their debut single release did not chart and they later signed with Revue Records.
 In 1968, they had success with the single "In the Midnight Hour" (Pop No. 45, R&B No. 18).
 They sang on The Lost Man soundtrack produced by Quincy Jones in 1969.

-Montgomery eventually left the Mirettes to join Dr. John as a "Night Tripper" in the 1970's.
+Montgomery eventually left the Mirettes to join Dr. John as a "Night Tripper" in the 1970s.
 She provided backing vocals for variety of acts, including Barbra Streisand, Debbie Reynolds, Joe Cocker and Stevie Wonder.
-In the 1970's she was diagnosed with sarcoidosis which required lung surgery and derailed her singing career.
+In the 1970s, she was diagnosed with sarcoidosis, which required lung surgery and derailed her singing career.

 In 1986 and 1987, Montgomery toured Europe with former members of the Kings of Rhythm, including Jimmy Hinds, Clayton Love, Billy Gayles, Erskine Oglesby, Stacy Johnson and Oliver Sain, as part of the St. Louis Kings of Rhythm.
 The band was officially appointed as ambassadors for the City of St. Louis.

 In 2018, Montgomery released her debut album, Miss Robbie's What They Call Me, which was her first release in 40 years.
 The album includes songs that are mixture of soul, blues and country.
-Montgomery worked on the project with St. Louis-based producer andengineer Carl Nappa.
+Montgomery worked on the project with St. Louis-based producer and engineer Carl Nappa.